guryanov-junior/5-points/README.md

 </br>

-- #### Выигрывает тот игрок, который первым поставит 5 отметок своего цвета подряд
+- #### The game ends when one of the players put 5 points of its color in sequence

 </br>